 The chances of teen head injury victims consuming energy drinks in the past year were two times higher than a kid with no head injuries.
 Furthermore, it was observed that these teens did not take only energy drinks but had resorted to a mixture of energy drinks with alcohol.
 Researchers conducted the same study for students involved in some sport.

-Gabriela Ilie works at St. Michael’s Hospital and takes care of the Division of Neurosurgery and Injury Prevention Research Office, authored this study.
+Gabriela Ilie works at St. Michael’s Hospital and takes care of the Division of Neurosurgery and Injury Prevention Research Office, which authored this study.
 She stated that sports came out as a common factor when the study took traumatic brain injuries and energy drinks into consideration.

 Gabriela pointed out that the use of energy drinks and alcohol in teens is not automatic.
 And she also discussed research that showed drinking coffee could prohibit feeling alcohol use.
-She also pointed out the fact that teens taking energy drinks as a mixture with alcohol are causing massive damage to their health.
+She also pointed out that teens taking energy drinks as a mixture with alcohol are causing massive damage to their health.